blokks/legacy-docs/src/content/custom-themes/basic-structure.md

 ![Image: Blokks locations](https://blokks.co/docs/images/dashboard.png)

 ## Activity
-Speakers, talks, acts, artists and performances are represented by the *Activity* component.
+Acts (speakers/talks/artists) are represented by the *Activity* component.
 Its position and size show the start and duration of the activity and are automatically calculated by the embed.

 ![Image: Blokks activities](https://blokks.co/docs/images/dashboard.png)